TsongW/QuickLog/README.md

 The signing and updating algorithms of QuickLog2 remain the same as those of QuickLog, and its Merge algorithm is built on top of the xor trick from "Aggregate message authentication codes" of Katz and Lindell .

 # Setup
-We ran our evaluation using the following setups:
+We ran our evaluation using the following setup:

 - CentOS 7 (Linux version 3.10.0-1160.49.1.el7) with Linux Audit version 2.8.5-4.el7
 (Please make sure the version of the Linux kernel is 3.10)

--Run `sudo yum install kernel-devel`

 # Instructions for evaluating signing cost
-To measure the application-independent running time of the signing cost of QuickLog, you need to create a kernel module as follows:
+To measure the application-independent running time of the signing cost of QuickLog/QuickLog2, you need to create a kernel module as follows:

+- Run ` sudo yum install "kernel-devel-uname-r == $(uname -r)" `
 - Go to the `signing` directory and run `make` to compile.
 - Run  `sudo dmesg --clear`
 - Load `quickmod` via `sudo insmod quickmod.ko len=[message length]`